Agathiyar

 Agathiyar is a 1972 Indian Tamil-language Hindu mythological film written, directed, and produced by A. P. Nagarajan.
 The soundtrack was composed by Kunnakudi Vaidyanathan.
 The film stars Sirkazhi Govindarajan playing the main character, T. R. Mahalingam, A. V. M. Rajan, Kumari Padmini, R. S. Manohar, Suruli Rajan, Manorama and Sridevi were in supporting roles.
 This film ran for 100 days and won widespread appreciation.
 The film was dubbed into Hindi under the title Maharish in 1986.

 Plot

 The story is about Agathiyar Muni, who is considered to be the embodiment of one of celestial intellectuals who descended on earth to enlighten human beings.
 During the wedding of Shiva and Goddess Parvati, the earth tilted to the northern side, as the whole world was witnessing the marriage.
 Shiva gave the responsibility of balancing the earth to Agathiyar by going to the southern side.
 Agathiyar is also given the additional responsibility of spreading goodness and equality.
 He has the additional task of spreading the Tamil language.
 Many small stories between heaven and earth are interwoven in the movie.
 The stories teach one to lead a simple existence without ego.
-It also shows how Agathiyar in this journey destroyed the ego of River Kaveri, Vindhya Mount and Ravana, thereby teaching them the greatness of humility.
+It also shows how Agathiyar's journey facing Vindhya Mount, River Kaveri, Vilvala/Vaathapi, Lord Murugan, A Farmer,Ravana,Urvashi, Tholkappiyan thereby teaching them the greatness of humility.

-Agathiyar travels southwards, while there, River Ponni talks to Agathiyar egotistically and argues with him.
-Finally, Agathiyar loses his temper and traps river Ponni in his Kamandalam, and sat down to meditate.
-Lord Vinayagar (Lord Ganesha) in the form of a crow, pushes Agathiyar Kamandalam down, thus rescuing and leading the river into its formation.
-Then Agathiyar named the River Ponni as River Kaveri (Crow) (In Tamil (Kakam), pushed Kamandalam and the water flows to broadly (In Tamil Virinthu Odiyathal) named as Ka + viri= Kaviri (became Kaveri in later usage).

-One time Mount Vidhayan was continually growing in size due to taunting comments by Sage Narathar (Narada).
-So as to temper the vanity of the mountains, Sage Agathiyar travelled to the southern side via mount Vindhyan.
-On their way when Vindhyan saw Agathiyar, he bowed with respect and reverence, upon which sage Agathiyar jokingly asked if he would stay bowed and subdued with respect till the sage returned.
-Mount Vindhyan was truly benevolent and promised to not grow until the sage returns from the south.
-However, after passing through the mount, the sage will not require again to cross over to the northern side of Mount Vindhyan.